IEK-5/PV-GRIP/README.md

 ```
 scripts/preprocess.sh
 ```
 to preprocess data.
-That command converts all files to the WGS84 coordinate system, and splits files on smaller chunks.
+That command converts splits files on smaller chunks (maximum is 3000x3000 pixels).

 Some parts of the scripts depends on the version of GDAL being used (and also requires GDAL installed on the host machine).
 Hence, it is